What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 Like we lock doors and wear seatbelts, we should take preventive cybersecurity measures seriously.
 Most attacks happen not because hackers are smart but because people are careless.

-As I mentioned briefly above, how to stay protected from cyberattacks or cyberattack preventive measures for individuals are all prevention methods.
+As I mentioned briefly above, how to stay protected from cyberattacks and implementing cyberattack preventive measures for individuals are all prevention methods.

 Real-Life Examples of Cyber Attacks